Where are England's 10 national parks?

 So where are the country's 10 current national parks?

-England also has 34 areas of natural beauty - including the Chilterns, the Cotswolds and the Isle of Wight.
+England also has 34 areas of outstanding natural beauty - including the Chilterns, the Cotswolds and the Isle of Wight.